Coiot/strides-strokes/src/pages/index.md

     title: Humans 4 Health
     subtitle: 'No Judgement, No Limits'
     content: >
-      No Judgements, No Limits.
-We're building a community of real people, stories, honest collaboration about a journey to a healthier life.
+      We're building a community of real people, real stories, honest collaboration and information about a journey to a healthier life.
+This is a safe zone for friendly collaboration, encouragement and accountability
     image: images/hero.png
     media_position: left
     media_width: fifty